charlie-tango/hooks/packages/useWindowSize/readme.md

 const { width, height } = useWindowSize()
 ```

-By default the value is lazy to support SSR, so the `width` and `height` will always be `0` on the initial render.
+By default, the value is lazy to support SSR, so the `width` and `height` will always be `0` on the initial render.
 Subsequent users of the hook will return the size during the first render.

 ## Example